EMMA RARICK

 BFA Illustration 2023 | MFA Painting 2028

 With open arms and authenticity, I invite viewers to take a moment to notice their relationship to their senses.
-I use fluid acrylic paint and saturated color to express the body’s relationship to sound within everyday scenes of Milwaukee.
-The auditory volume of color and the temperature my body feels while experiencing specific emotional memories within my paintings controls my color choices.
-My quick emotional decisions and pure use of flat brushes brings a sense of focus on the body’s reaction to everyday events rather than a general depiction of the body.
+I use fluid acrylic paint and saturated color to express the body’s relationship to sound through impressionistic mark-making techniques.
+The auditory volume of color and the temperature my body feels while experiencing sound within my paintings controls my color choices.
+I use my training in traditional live figure drawing as the dance I return to in order to create authentic documentations of my body’s reaction to moments of sound.